How Far Should A Beginner Hit A Golf Ball

 How Does Swing Speed Affect Distance?

-Assuming that the strike and swing path remain consistent then your swing speed will have a direct impact on how far you can hit the golf ball.
-With a driver, every 1 mph of extra club head speed equates to up to 1.5 mph of additional ball speed.
+Assuming that the strike and swing path remain consistent then your club head speed will have a direct impact on how far you can hit the golf ball.
+With a driver, every 1 mph of extra club head speed equals up to 1.5 mph of additional ball speed.

 Every mph of ball speed will add around 2 yards of extra carry to your driver.
-So adding around 6-7 mph of clubhead speed should give you 15-20 extra yards off the tee.
+So adding about 6-7 mph of clubhead speed should give you 15-20 extra yards off the tee.

 If you know your club head speed then this calculator will give you a guide to how far you could hit each golf club.